Medicare and Working Past 65

 If you are turning 65 and are enrolled in an employer group health plan based on your own or a spouse’s employment, you may be able to delay enrolling in Medicare when first eligible.

 How to know if you should delay enrolling in Medicare or should sign up when you’re first eligible?
-There are several factors to consider.
-For starters
+There are a few key factors to consider.
+For starters, it is important to note the following distinction when it comes to Medicare and employer group health plans:

-- If you are enrolled in an employer group health plan with a company that has less than 20 employees, you should sign up for Part A & B when first eligible to avoid penalties.
+- If you are enrolled in an employer group health plan with a company that has LESS than 20 employees, Medicare is the PRIMARY payer of claims and the Employer Group Health Plan is SECONDARY.

-Other factors to consider about enrolling in Medicare while working:
+Other factors to consider whether to postpone or enroll in Medicare if you turn 65 while working:

-- Costs – This will vary depending on how much your employer contributes towards your premium, your income bracket (because Medicare charges higher premiums for those with higher incomes), as well as which Medicare insurance plans you choose.
+- Costs – Comparing the costs of your employer group health plan and Medicare insurance plans is not quite apples to apples.
+Costs will vary depending on how much your employer contributes towards your premium vs. how much you need to pay out of your own pocket, your income bracket (because Medicare charges higher premiums for those with higher incomes), as well as which Medicare insurance plans you choose.
 Check out Budgeting for Medicare to get an overview of the costs.

-- Plan Options – Employers usually offer limited insurance carriers and a handful of plans to choose from whereas there are many more Medicare insurance plan options available.
+- Plan and Network Options – Employers may offer limited number of insurance carriers and a handful of plans to choose from, and the provider network available under these plans may or may not satisfy your needs.
+There are typically many more Medicare insurance plan options available on the individual marketplace.

 - Most people qualify to get Part A without paying a monthly premium.
-If you qualify for premium free Part A, you can sign up for Part A coverage starting 3 months before you turn 65 and any time after you turn 65
+If you qualify for premium free Part A, you can sign up for Part A coverage, and opt to postpone Part B. You can sign up starting 3 months before you turn 65 and any time after you turn 65.

 - If you have a Health Savings Account, you and your employer should stop contributing to it 6 months before you sign up for Part A (or apply to start getting Social Security benefits) to avoid a tax penalty.